Tully-cmd/CS332Lab5/notes.md

    #  Name                                  Disclosure Date  Rank       Check  Description
    -  ----                                  ---------------  ----       -----  -----------
    0  exploit/unix/ftp/vsftpd_234_backdoor  2011-07-03       excellent  No     VSFTPD v2.3.4 Backdoor Command Execution

-Interact with a module by name or index.
-For example info 0, use 0 or use exploit/unix/ftp/vsftpd_234_backdoor
 ```

  13. There is one payload ```payload/cmd/unix/interact```